Please leave a comment if any of the links is broken. Thank you!

 Learning Chinese character apps

-- ‘Chinese Characters First Steps’ App (developed by The Open University) – it contains 400 plus most commonly and frequently used words.
+- ‘Chinese Characters First Steps’ app (developed by The Open University and released in 2014) contains 400 plus most commonly and frequently used words.
 By combining them, you will learn a further 300+ useful words and phrases.
 These are the key characters introduced in the Beginners’ Chinese module 第一步 Dì yī bù of The Open University (UK).
+This app no longer works for iOS 11+ but works for Android devices.
 Click OU Chinese Characters First Steps App to read the full description of the app.
-To download, search for ‘Chinese Characters First Steps’ app in App Store for iOS and in Google Play Store for Android.
+To download, search for ‘Chinese Characters First Steps’ app in Google Play Store.

 - Quizlet: http://quizlet.com/class/699983/